tripsolutions/py-liant/README.md

 succesfully (returns `True`) and that the view will see integer values for keys `year`, `month` and `day` in `request.matchdict`.
 While this is very useful it is unfortunately deprecated functionality.
-Sice pyramid-1.5 you will get a deprecation warnin when using `custom_predicates` in routes or views.
+Sice pyramid-1.5 you will get a deprecation warning when using `custom_predicates` in routes or views.

 To replace this functionality with supported mechanisms we've implemented a generic new-style route predicate class.
 To use this class in your routes you